SAP/spartacus-docs/_pages/dev/notification preference/notification-preference.md

 ## Enabling Notification Preference

-Customer interests has a `notificationPreference` feature flag that allows you to enable or disable the feature, as follows:
+The notification preference feature has a `notificationPreference` feature flag that allows you to enable or disable the feature, as follows:

 ```typescript
 features: {